Electricity in the county before ESB

 For more information on the connection of these towns, for instance relating to the number of homes and businesses connected, see our connections map here.

 Rural Electrification Scheme: connecting rural townlands and villages to the national grid

 The Rural Electrification Scheme began in 1946, to bring electricity to Ireland’s rural areas, including smaller villages.
 During the roll-out of the scheme, Clare was divided into 40 rural areas.
-More details on each of these areas is available here.
+For more information on the Rural Electrification Scheme, click here.

 Since 1925, 3 generating stations have been built in Clare.
 Click the links below to read more about each station.